shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "That must have been very brave of Penny."

-"Well, she had her song for walking through the woods, and she had her backpack, and a map.
-She made plenty of peanut butter sandwiches, and packed a bottle of water.
-And as she hiked through the forest, Penny sang and sang, which made the journey go quickly."
+"Well, yes.
+But she had her song for walking through the woods.
+And as she hiked through the forest, Penny sang and sang, which made the journey go quickly.
+She even stopped every now and then to leave some breadcrumbs on the trail, so that she'd know how to get back home."

 "What a good idea.
 She sounds like quite a clever little girl."